 Thinking about goals prompts us to think about what matters

 It’s far too easy to get caught up in the chaos of family life, moving from day to day without stopping to consider what’s of main importance to us.
 What behaviors and values do you want to model and emphasize as parents leading your family?
 What goals or accomplishments are of utmost importance in the upcoming year?

 When we have conviction in the ‘why’ behind our goals, we’ll be more likely to follow through with them.
 Having a clear concept of our families mission and goals also increases our intrinsic motivation.

 When we work together we strengthen our relationships

 When family goals are set collaboratively, it provides space for the thoughts and concerns of both parent and child to be expressed.
 When we hear and understand the perspective of other family members, we’re more inclined to understand and empathize with each other’s ideas.
 This sets a tone of mutual understanding and respect while building family morale when we work as a team.

 When we develop goals our children learn important life skills

-As we navigate through what’s important to each member of the family and deliberate goals, children learn valuable skills in what could be considered the most vital relationship skill of all: communication.
-Children also learn valuable skills of self-discipline, commitment, and perseverance when they strive toward a longer term common goal.
+As we navigate through what’s important to each member of the family and deliberate goals and intentions, children learn invaluable communication skills that they’ll carry with them throughout their lives.
+Children also learn self-discipline, commitment, and perseverance when they strive toward a longer term common goal.

 Goals help families feel a greater sense of personal agency

-Many variables in our children’s lives are outside of our control, whether it be the children they choose to befriend or the teacher they get for third grade.
-Goal setting can leave both parent and child feeling that they have some sense of control in moving toward their intended direction.
+Many variables in our child’s life are outside of our control, whether it be the friend they cling to on the playground or the teacher they get for third grade.
+Goal setting leaves both parent and child feeling a sense of agency and intention in both their personal and family lives.

 1 | Be S.M.A.R.T.